Barbecued rib-eye with confit garlic potatoes and baked cheese and onion

 Not yet rated

 Micheal Bremner cooks this magnificent bone-in rib-eye on the barbecue for a delicious smoky flavour.
 He serves it with garlicky pressed potatoes and baked red onions covered in cheese and a crispy thyme breadcrumb topping.
 A delicious recipe for an indulgent and impressive Sunday dinner.
+Any leftover confit garlic and garlic oil should be refrigerated quickly and used within two days.

 This dish goes particularly well with a glass of Carnivor's Zinfandel or Cabernet Sauvignon red wines, as the oaky and dark fruit flavours of the wines work with the red meat, rich potatoes and sweet baked onions.